Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ### Install the Portfolio Demo
-To work with fully functionality, the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client), needs both the *PORTFOLIO_ADAPTER*, from the *Portfolio Demo*, and the *QUOTE_ADAPTER*, from the *Stock-List Demo* (see [Lightstreamer StockList Demo Adapter for .NET](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet)).
+To work with full functionality, the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client), needs both the *PORTFOLIO_ADAPTER*, from the *Portfolio Demo*, and the *QUOTE_ADAPTER*, from the *Stock-List Demo* (see [Lightstreamer StockList Demo Adapter for .NET](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet)).
 If you want to install a full version of the *Portfolio Demo* in your local Lightstreamer Server, you have to deploy the *PORTFOLIO_ADAPTER* and the *QUOTE_ADAPTER* together in the same Adapter Set.
 To allow the two adapters to coexist within the same Adapter Set, please follow the steps below.